-BASIC PEACE OFFICER CERTIFICATION
+BASIC PEACE OFFICER CERTIFICATION#

-Certificate of Completion Program CRIM.T003.UG • Northwest
+Certificate of Completion Program CRIM.T003.UG • Northwest Campus Only a

-First Se mester Semester He ours
+First Sei nester Semester He ours

 CJLE 1506 Basic Peace Officer I 5

 CJLE 1512 Basic Peace Officer II 5

 CJLE 1518 Basic Peace Officer III 5

 CJLE 2247 Tactical Skills for Police 2

 CJLE 1111 Basic Firearms 1

 TOTAL SEMESTER HOURS 18

 The courses listed above are taught in an academy format (Monday through Friday from 8 a.m. - 5 p.m.) and have specialized admission requirements.
-Consent of the academy coordinator is required for enrollment.
+Consent of the Academy Coordinator is required for enrollment.
 Once admitted to the program, students must complete and earn a minimum grade of C in each course.
 The endorsement of eligibility for the State Peace Officer Licensing Exam will only be issued to a student who has completed each course (with a minimum of C) during that specific academy.

 Enrollment is based on space availability for those who meet admission criteria.
 Admission Criteria:

-- Students must provide evidence of completion of the Accuplacer Test or approved alternative test. - Students must demonstrate competency in fundamental reading skills by a placement score of a minimum performance level.
+- 1. Students must provide evidence of completion of the ACCUPLACER Test or approved alternative test.
+(This requirement may be waived by the Division Dean.) - 2.
+Students must demonstrate competency in fundamental reading skills by a placement score of a minimum performance level.
 For those students who do not meet the minimum performance level, remediation followed by further testing may qualify them for a future academy. - 3.
-Students must have a personal interview with an academy coordinator. - Students must complete the police academy application (available at the Criminal Justice Training Center). - Students must meet minimum licensing requirements as established by TCLEOSE. - This requirement may be waived by the division chairperson.
+Students must have a personal interview with an academy coordinator. - 4.
+Students must complete the police academy application (available at the Criminal Justice Training Center). - 5.
+Students must meet minimum licensing requirements as established by TCLEOSE